wulongict/SpectralArchive/README.md

 After this step, spectroscape creates a spectral archive using the data in `../mass_spectra/` with default parameters in `./conf/spectroscape_auto.conf`.

-### Add new data/annotation to existing spectral archive:
+### Add new data/annotation to a existing spectral archive:
 #### Supported data formats
 The spectral archive can be expanded to include more MS data file.
 Currently, it supports the following input formats of MS data file.
 - mzXML